anshtyagi-14/EmployWise/README.md

 🔑 Login Credentials

-Admin Login

-📧 Email: admin@example.com
-🔑 Password: admin123

-User Login

-📧 Email: user@example.com
+📧 Email: eve.holt@reqres.in
-🔑 Password: user123
+🔑 Password: cityslicka

 📝 (Use these credentials to log in to the system.)